cisco/cisco-yang-puppet-module/README.md

 ##### `source`
 The model data in YANG JSON format, or a reference to a local file containing the model data.
 This property is only used when ensure=>present is specified.
 In addition, if `source` is not specified when ensure=>present is used, `source` will default to the value of the `target` parameter.
 This removes some amount of redundancy when the `source` and `target` values are the same (or very similar).

+--
+## <a name="cisco-yang-netconf-type">The ``cisco_yang_netconf`` Puppet Type<a>

+The Netconf protocol does not allow deletion of configuration subtrees, but instead requires addition of 'operation="delete"' attributes.
+Thus, this is required of the source

+#### Parameters

+##### `target`
+The Yang Netconf XML formatted string or file location containing the filter used to query the existing configuration.
+For example, to configure the list of vrfs in IOS-XR, you could specify a `target` of '<vrfs xmlns="http://cisco.com/ns/yang/Cisco-IOS-XR-infra-rsi-cfg"/>' or reference a file which contained the equivalent Netconf XML string.

+##### `mode`
+Determines which mode is used when setting configuration.
+Valid values are `replace` and `merge` (which is the default).
+If `replace` is specified, the current configuration will be replaced by the configuration in the source property.
+If `merge` is specified, the configuration in the source property will be merged into the current configuration.

+##### `force`
+Valid values are `true` and `false` (which is the default).
+If `true` is specified, then the config in the source property is set on the device regardless of the current value.
+If `false` is specified (or no value is specified), the default behavior is to set the configuration only if it is different from the running configuration.

+#### Properties

+##### `source`
+The model data in YANG XML Netconf format, or a reference to a local file containing the model data.

 ## Limitations

 Minimum Requirements: